How common are ear infections in cats?

 How do you find out what is causing the ear problem?

 The veterinarian may examine the ear canal with an otoscope, an instrument that provides magnification and light.
-This gives a good view of the ear canal and allows the veterinarian to determine whether the eardrum is intact and if there is a tumor or foreign material in the ear canal.
+This gives a good view of the ear canal and allows your veterinarian to determine whether the eardrum is intact and if there is a tumor or foreign material in the ear canal.
 If there is a great deal of debris, discharge or inflammation within the ear canal, it may not be possible to perform a detailed examination.
 If this is the case, of if the ears are extremely painful and the cat refuses to allow ear examination, sedation or general anesthesia may be necessary.

 How are ear infections treated?